emlaver/bahir/sql-cloudant/README.md

 createDBOnSave|false| whether to create a new database during save operation.
 If false, a database should already exist.
 If true, a new database will be created.
 If true, and a database with a provided name already exists, an error will be raised.

 The `cloudant.apiReceiver` option allows for _changes or _all_docs API endpoint to be called while loading Cloudant data into Spark DataFrames or SQL Tables, or saving data from DataFrames or SQL Tables to a Cloudant database.

 **Note:** When using `_changes` API, please consider:
 1. Results are partially ordered and may not be be presented in order in which documents were updated.
 2. In case of shards' unavailability, you may see duplicate results (changes that have been seen already)
-3. Can use `selector` option to retrieve all revisions for docs
+3. Can use `selector` option to filter Cloudant docs during load
+4. Supports a real snapshot of the database and represents it in a single point of time.
-4. Only supports single threaded
+5. Only supports single threaded

 When using `_all_docs` API:
 1. Supports parallel reads (using offset and range)
+2. Using partitions may not represent the true snapshot of a database.
+Some docs may be added or deleted in the database between loading data into different Spark partitions.

 Performance of `_changes` API is still better in most cases (even with single threaded support).
-During several performance tests using 50 to 200 MB Cloudant databases, load time from Cloudant to Spark using `_changes` feed was faster to complete every time compared to `_all_docs`.
+During several performance tests using 200 MB to 15 GB Cloudant databases, load time from Cloudant to Spark using `_changes` feed was faster to complete every time compared to `_all_docs`.

 See [CloudantChangesDFSuite](src/test/scala/org/apache/bahir/cloudant/CloudantChangesDFSuite.scala)
 for examples of loading data into a Spark DataFrame with `_changes` API.